-Transfer students are admissible with a 2.5 GPA in the transferable work.
-If you have not yet completed 24 transferable semester credit hours in addition to your college coursework, your high school credentials will be used to determine admission.
+If you have not yet completed 24 transferable semester credit hours, your high school credentials will be used to determine admission, in addition to your college coursework.

 There is some additional documentation required for international students, although the general process is the same.

 Applicants who meet the criteria will be offered admission to the university; however, if you are denied admission, there are options available to make a pathway to UNLV.